basisproject/paper/src/03-regions.md

 The idea is that the region will trend toward operating companies where parasitic profit-seeking is detrimental to society as a whole, focusing on regional welfare instead of amassing of capital.
 This serves two purposes: to allow members to adjust their own cost of living and to attract outsiders to participate.

-All accounting for regionally-owned companies happens through Conductor, allowing detailed information on costs of running the company.
+All accounting for regionally-owned companies happens through Factor, allowing detailed information on costs of running the company.
 This makes it easy to offer services at-cost (or some percentage of cost, with the region subsidizing the difference).
 It also allows ultimate transparency: any regional member can view the accounting of any regionally-owned company.

 Regionally-owned companies are not necessarily restricted to servicing only regional members.
 For instance, if a region has excess space in an apartment complex, it may rent out the rooms to non-regional members at market rate (instead of at-cost).
 The regional college may enroll students who are not members and charge them much higher tuition.